 Is it safe for Children to study swordfighting?

-At the beginning they use customized foam swords that are designed to allow them to practice safely.
+At the beginning of their training, they use customized foam swords that are designed to allow them to practice safely.
 As they develop their skill and control, they move to the 2nd level swords which are padded like LARP (Live Action Roll Play) swords.
-In the 3rd level the Dragon Slayers move to wooden swords called Wasters.
+In the 3rd level, the Dragon Slayers move to wooden swords called Wasters.
 The adult class starts with the wooden Wasters.

 As the Dragon Slayer moves through the curriculum, they are preparing to move into the adult class and will only need to review the 1st level of study with the waster.